-Sesame Seed Selection
+Varieties of Sesame Seed

 White and black varieties of sesame seed are available.
 The white has a delicate flavor and can be used in all dishes calling for sesame seeds.
 The black seeds have a richer flavor and stronger aroma and are best used alongside other bold ingredients so as not to overwhelm the dish.
 However, the choice of black vs. white sesame seeds is usually for the appearance more than the difference in flavor.

 Sesame seeds are available packaged in the spice section of grocery stores, as well as in bulk quantity in health food stores and Middle Eastern markets.
 Due to their high oil content, the seeds will quickly become rancid.
 It is best to purchase them in small amounts and use them quickly.

 Sesame seeds should be stored in an airtight container.
 Unrefrigerated seeds can be kept in a cool, dry place for up to three months.
-If you refrigerate the seeds, they will last up to six months; frozen they will be good for up to one year.
+If you refrigerate the seeds, they will last up to six months; frozen ones will be good for up to one year.
 Sesame oil, on the other hand, is remarkably stable and will keep for years without turning rancid, even in hot climates.